bfusil/scar_removal_drug/README.md

-# rimworld_scar-removal-drug
+# Scar Removal Drug
-A RimWorld mod which add a new drug for removing permanent injuries or ailments
+A [RimWorld](https://store.steampowered.com/app/294100/RimWorld/) mod which add a new drug for removing permanent injuries or ailments.